Lancetnik/Propan/docs/docs/en/index.md

 **Propan** automatically generates documentation for your project according to the [**AsyncAPI**]({{ urls.asyncapi }}){ target="_blank"} specification.
 You can work with both generated artifacts and place a Web view of your documentation on resources available to related teams.

 The availability of such documentation significantly simplifies the integration of services: you can immediately see what channels and message format the application works with.
-And most importantly, it doesn't cost you anything - **Propan** has already done everything for you!
+And most importantly, it won't cost anything - **Propan** has already created the docs for you!

 ![HTML-page](../../assets/img/docs-html-short.png)